sachaheizmann/PDF-splitter/README.md

 ### Step 1: Download

-Get the latest version from the [Releases page](https://github.com/sachaheizmann/pdfsplit/releases):
+Follow the steps for your OS OR get the latest version from the [Releases page](https://github.com/sachaheizmann/pdfsplit/releases):

 | OS        | File name              |
 |-----------|-------------------------|